imagekitio/docs-keep-a-changelog/api-reference/upload-file-api/client-side-file-upload.md

-# Client side file upload
+# Secure client-side file upload

-You can upload files to the ImageKit.io media library directly from the client-side in Javascript, or Android or iPhone app using [signature-based authentication](client-side-file-upload.md#signature-generation-for-client-side-file-upload).
-You will need to implement `authenticationEndpoint` endpoint on your backend server as shown [here](client-side-file-upload.md#how-to-implement-authenticationendpoint-endpoint).
+You can upload files to the ImageKit.io media library directly from the client-side in Javascript or any client-side application using [JSON Web Token (JWT) authentication](secure-client-side-file-upload.md#json-web-token-jwt-generation-for-client-side-file-upload).
+You will need to implement `authenticationEndpoint` endpoint on your backend server as shown [here](secure-client-side-file-upload.md#how-to-implement-authenticationendpoint-endpoint).

-You can use ImageKit [client-side SDKs](../api-introduction/sdk.md#client-side-sdks) to get started quickly.
-See [example usage](client-side-file-upload.md#examples).
+You can use ImageKit's [JavaScript SDK](https://github.com/imagekit-developer/imagekit-javascript) to get started quickly.
+See [example usage](secure-client-side-file-upload.md#examples).

 {% hint style="info" %}
 **File size limit**\